artefactual/atom-docs/user-manual/administer/edit-permissions.rst

    :alt: Example of how to remove permissions in a taxonomy.

    In this example, a user has been given permission to create new taxonomy terms.
-In order to remoke this permission, an administrator would change the permission to deny, or to revert to the default for that user's group, change the permission to inherit.
+In order to revoke this permission, an administrator would change the permission to deny, or to revert to the default for that user's group, change the permission to inherit.